Article reviewed by Dr Natalie Brown. Last updated on November 2023

 - memory problems

-Phase 3 – mind and mood during ovulation
+Phase 3 – mental and emotional health during ovulation

 Ovulation can have a significant impact on the brain and body